tigera-solutions/cc-eks-implement-runtime-security/README.md

 ## Welcome

-In this EKS-focused workshop, you will work with AWS and Calico Cloud to learn how to protect containers in your Kubernetes cluster from known and zero-day threats based container and network attacks running on Microsoft AKS.
+In this EKS-focused workshop, you will work with AWS and Calico Cloud to learn how to protect containers in your Kubernetes cluster from known and zero-day threats based container and network attacks running on Amazon EKS.

 In an increasingly interconnected and digital world, the security of your EKS clusters is non-negotiable.
 This workshop equips you with the knowledge and skills to fortify your cluster's defenses comprehensively, ensuring the protection of critical workloads and sensitive data.
 It empowers you to customize security measures to fit your organization's unique requirements and keeps you ahead of the curve in a rapidly evolving cybersecurity landscape.